ReubenDo/jSTABL/README.md

 ```

 ## Usage
 Using jSTABL is straightforward in any terminal on your linux system.
-The following examples show how to perform: 1. joint brain tissues and gliomas segmentation; 2. joint brain tissues and white matter lesion segmentation.
+The following examples show how to perform: 1. joint brain tissues and glioma segmentation; 2. joint brain tissues and white matter lesion segmentation.

 The framework has been trained on preprocessed data, i.e. on skull-stripped and coregistered scans.

 If the data is not already preprocessed, an external library [MRIPreprocessor](https://github.com/ReubenDo/MRIPreprocessor) can be directly employed in the framework to perform this preprocessing.
-Note that other options such as the [BraTS Toolkit](https://github.com/neuronflow/BraTS-Toolkit) are also available.
+Note that other options could be considered such as the [BraTS Toolkit](https://github.com/neuronflow/BraTS-Toolkit).

 ### 1. Gliomas